kcraych/Python/README.md

 - ConnectToSQL: This code can be used to connect to a given SQL server and execute SQL code stored in a text file in a given location.

-- 2728 Form Extraction:  This code is used to extract specific parts of information from a patient's 2728 form.
+- 2728 Form Extraction:  This code is used to extract insurance payor information from patient forms received as an EDI Message.